-We reviewed 10 shoes that will help you keep running if you are coming back from a hip injury or experiencing minor hip pain while running.
-Often, this comes from IT band syndrome – we’ve got some shoes that will help.
+We reviewed 10 shoes that will help you keep running if you are coming back from a hip injury.
+Even minor hip pain can be addressed by better fitting shoes.
+Other related conditions, like IT band syndrome also have potential solutions in the shoe department.

 We found the following entries to offer features that improve overall comfort and reduce hip pain.
 Cushioning and a proper fit go a long way.